 When and where is the Global Giving Market?

 This fall, the Global Giving Market was held on November 13 from 11:00am until 1:30pm in the Kittleman Room (Duncan Hall room 100.)

 For a map of Duncan Hall, click here.

 What items will be sold?

-Each year, the BMGT 100 class is divided into groups, or "companies".
+Each year, the BMGT 100 class is divided into groups representing different geographical regions.
 Each group selects a number of products to be sold on the date of the market.
-For a preview of the products available this year, click here.

 What is fair trade?

 To read FAQs about fair trade certification, click here.